becauseinterwebs/TKTalkie/tktalkieV2/README.md

 **loop_gain**

 This is the sound level of the loop while it is playing.
-This should be set to a minimal level so that it is heard but not overpowering.

     # 0 to 32767, 1 is pass-thru, below 1 attenuates signal
     [loop_gain=7]